Tirzah964/git-tutorial/README.md

 under repositories on your user page.
 2. Copy the clone URL.
 (It appears on the lower right hand side)
 3. Open command line.
 If you are in a lab computer you will have to use GitBash
-4. cd to your working directory
+4. Change directory to the one you wish to create your repo in; `cd <your working directory>`
-5. enter `git clone https://github.com/<Your Username Here>/git-tutorial.git` This will be the url you copied in step 2
+5. Clone your repo with the url from step 2; `git clone https://github.com/<your username>/git-tutorial.git`
-6. cd into the project directory `cd git-tutorial`
+6. Change directory to your newly created project directory; `cd git-tutorial`

 ###Add a File